FBorowiec/FBorowiec/README.md

 - [Leetcode](https://github.com/FBorowiec/leetcode) - These are my C++ solutions to Leetcode problems.
 All problems have the same number as the ones on [leetcode.com](https://leetcode.com/).
 - [Docker Images](https://github.com/FBorowiec/docker_images) - This is where I keep the Dockerfiles to my Docker image.
 You can find my Docker images on my dockerhub account: [hub.docker.com/u/framaxwlad](hub.docker.com/u/framaxwlad).
 - [Talking containers](https://github.com/FBorowiec/talking_containers) - Example of using two docker containers communicating through sockets.
-In this example one container is reciting Shakespeare's Hamlet to another assuming an average reading speed of 150 words per minute.
+In this example, one container is reciting Shakespeare's Hamlet to another assuming an average reading speed of 150 words per minute.
 - [Scrapers](https://github.com/FBorowiec/scrapers) - Repository where I store my web scrapers.
 - [AI for trading](https://github.com/FBorowiec/ai_for_trading) - This is the repository where I store the programs and projects I've done for the Udacity AI for trading nanodegree.
 The repository is focusing primarily on two aspects of trading: Quantitative trading and AI algorithms in trading.
-- [PyProjects](https://github.com/FBorowiec/py_projects) - This is where I store my mini projects written in Python.
+- [PyProjects](https://github.com/FBorowiec/py_projects) - This is where I store my mini-projects written in Python.
-- [Video PyEditor](https://github.com/FBorowiec/video_pyeditor) - This is my video editing tool I use for simple operations on videos.
+- [Video PyEditor](https://github.com/FBorowiec/video_pyeditor) - This is a video editing tool I use for simple operations on videos.
-- [Advanced C++](https://github.com/FBorowiec/advanced_cpp) - Contains example of modern C++ usage.
+- [Advanced C++](https://github.com/FBorowiec/advanced_cpp) - Contains several examples of modern C++ usage.

 ---